 Intro

-In a long time I spent most of my time working or hanging around.
-But recently, I sent several small code PRs to neovim and golang/tools that made me felt so great.
+For a long time I spent most of my time working or hanging out.
+But recently, I sent several small PRs to neovim and golang/tools — and that felt great.

-So I renewed my blog using mdbook with catpuccin theme, to write down what I have done or working on in my life.
+So I refreshed my blog using mdbook with the catppuccin theme, to document what I’ve worked on and what I’m building.

 To Find Me

-You can easily find me by searching acehinnnqru in social medias, including,
+You can find me by searching acehinnnqru on social media:

 Open Source